paolocappelletti/eon-cmd-tools/README.md

-# EON Command line tools
+# EON Command line tools - version 1.1.0

 Command line tools to interact in a smart way with an Horizen EON Node